bvn-architecture/BVN_Office_Staging/README.md

 *Note: It's difficult (but possible) to change where a repo lives, so choose carefully!
 Copy pasting the repo once it's been downloaded won't update the where github for desktop thinks it lives.*

-#### *Benita, could you please take a screenshot when completing the above step for me?
+#### *@Benita: Could you please take a screenshot when completing the above step for me?
 It should look like this:*

 ![Missing Image](doc_images/forkCloneDesktop.png)

 #### *Except with the appropriate repo there.
 Thanks! :)*

 8. All of the files have now been downloaded.
 [Here is a guide on the different important files](#fileGuide).
-If you'd like to use some of github's backing up features, [here's a very quick guide to what the basic uses are](#githubGuide) such as backing up your data.
+If you'd like to use some of github's backing up or web hosting features, [here's a very quick guide to what the basic uses are](#githubGuide).

 ## Standard Workflow